vishutyagi123/databricks-fmcg-etl-platform/README.md

 - Fragmented customer and order data
 - Manual and error-prone integrations

-This project solves that by implementing a **scalable, modular ETL pipeline** that:
+This project solves that by implementing a **scalable, modular ELT pipeline** that:
 - Handles **new acquisitions independently**
 - Standardizes and cleans incoming data
 - Merges it with enterprise-grade analytics tables